Linus:Snoopy Come Home

 It is also, unquestionably, the most depressing and heart-wrenching

-To summarize: The plot begins with Snoopy experiencing dissatisfaction with his life amongst the Peanuts characters, as numerous "NO DOGS ALLOOOOOOOOOOWED
+To summarize: The plot begins with Snoopy experiencing dissatisfaction with his life amongst the other characters, as numerous "NO DOGS ALLOOOOOOOOOOWED

 " signs have recently been put up around the town, resulting in Snoopy being kicked out of most public places.
-After this, Snoopy attempts to get the attention of most of his friends only to be rejected or shrugged-off in one way or another.
+After this, Snoopy attempts to get the attention of Charlie Brown and the other kids, only to be rejected or shrugged-off in one way or another.